milewski/bin-exec-loader/README.md

 }
 ```

-Then in some of if the files in your bundle..
+Then in some file in your bundle..

 ```js
 const file = require('some-file.png')